CLARIAH/clariah-plus/requirements/software-requirements.md

 ### 8. Software *SHOULD* be reusable

-To foster reusability, any meaningful reusable component of your sofware *SHOULD* be split into reusable software libraries/tools rather than be part of an indivisible monolithical whole.
+To foster reusability, any meaningful reusable component of your software *SHOULD* be split into reusable software libraries/tools rather than be part of an indivisible monolithical whole.
 This ensures the work can be reused where appropriate.